-Sure, it may be easy for that size 0, twentysomething to just looooove going to the gym, but me? — you think — not so much.
+Sure, it may be easy for that size 0, twentysomething to just looooove going to the gym, but me — you think — not so much.
 Whether you feel too old, too overweight, or ridiculous in workout wear to break a sweat, there is a simple solution.
 Start small, but start with something.

 Solution: Go for a walk, says Spencer, ideally with a friend and in a park or somewhere else in nature.
 “Walking is the best way and the first step to get a person moving forward.
-Often times, people won’t even realize how far they have gone!”
+Oftentimes, people won’t even realize how far they have gone!”
 And how many calories they’ve burned.
 Video workouts are another great option since they can be done in the privacy of your own home and often include examples of how to scale up or down the workout to match your ability and fitness level.
 Try a program like Beachbody’s PiYo that uses low-impact but effective moves to burn fat and sculpt your muscles.
-Or YOUv2, which is a lively dance workout program created for beginners that is so much fun that you may forget you’re working out.
+Or try YOUv2, which is a lively dance workout program created for beginners that is so much fun you may forget you’re working out.

 Excuse #7: I get bored easily.

-Cringe at the thought of hitting the treadmill or same exercise class again?
+Cringe at the thought of hitting the treadmill or the same exercise class again?
 The key to beating boredom is to find a workout program that both caters to your fitness level and that you actually look forward to.
 It’s also important to switch things up every few weeks or months so that you don’t fall into a “routine.”